ch0pex/MinecraftGL/include/glm/readme.md

 - Fixed std::nextafter not supported with C++11 on Android #217
 - Fixed missing value_type for dual quaternion
 - Fixed return type of dual quaternion length
-- Fixed infinite loop in isfinite function with GCC #221
+- Fixed infinite Loop in isfinite function with GCC #221
 - Fixed Visual Studio 14 compiler warnings
 - Fixed implicit conversion from another tvec2 type to another tvec2 #241
 - Fixed lack of consistency of quat and dualquat constructors